-The inaugural walk – then called the Ultimate Challenge in honour of its sponsor, the equipment manufacturer Ultimate – took place in 1980 and caught my imagination after the event was promoted in a magazine called Practical Camper.
-But it was not to be for me that year because of reasons that boiled down to a shortage of money, spotty youthfulness and a lack of bollocks to defy my parents.
+The walk, in those days called the Ultimate Challenge in honour of its sponsor, the equipment manufacturer Ultimate, first caught my attention when it was promoted in a magazine called Practical Camper.
+But it was not to be for me that year for reasons that boiled down to a shortage of money, spotty youthfulness and a lack of bollocks to defy my parents.

-Work, family and other commitments got in the way of taking part in the years that followed until in 2015 the walk was finally back on the radar for me – a little less impecunious than 35 years before and with the spots all cleared up and no parents to placate – and my application for entry into the event in May 2016 was accepted.
+Work, family and other commitments got in the way of taking part in the years that followed until in 2015 the walk finally returned with a positive beep to my radar – a little less impecunious, the spots all cleared up and no parents to placate – and my application for entry into the event in May 2016 was accepted.

 This is the story of how my attempt at the trek, fuelled by memories of youthful exuberance, reckless self-belief and opaque recollections of past glories, unfolded.
 It is a bitter-sweet, warts and all tale of bogs, rain, ticks and pain.
 A tale not short on drama but short on slumber and an escapade that was supposed to fulfil a long-held dream to cross Scotland coast to coast but turned into an agonising ordeal for tortured old bones.

 Day 1 Bog trot